 "Organisations that are attacked once are three more times likely to be attacked again."
-Tim Fitzgerald, Symantec Global Chief Security Officer in Australia, according to PWC.
+Tim Fitzgerald, Symantec Global Chief Security Officer the criminals accessed the company's pointof-sale database via their Air con system.
+Cybercrime is now the NUMBER ONE ECONOMIC CRIME in Australia, according to PWC.